jesseopdenbrouw/riscv-minimal/HARDWARE/README.md

 ## riscv

 This directory contains the VHDL description of the processor.
-ROM is created using onboard RAM so each instruction takes two clock cycles.
-A (data) read from ROM and RAM takes an extra clock cycle.
+The standard processor requires two clock cycles to execute an instruction.
+The pipelined processor requires one clock cycle to execute an instruction.
+Then, jumps/branches taken require an extra clock cycle.
+In both processors, a read from RAM or ROM requires an extra clock cycle.